tabcat/dynamic-content/ARTICLE.md

 ## Defining the Problem

-IPFS pinning services simplify static content availability, but lack solutions for dynamic content.
+IPFS pinning services simplify keeping static content available, but lack solutions for dynamic content.
 Current P2P dynamic content solutions often roll their own replication protocols and depend on reliable peers.
-This is an issue for local-first databases which are highly sharded and live on unreliable end-user devices.
+Depending on reliable peers is an issue for local-first databases, which are often highly sharded and live on end-user devices.
 Developing a general and reliable layer for dynamic content would benefit all related solutions.

 ## Achieving Dynamicity